LineageOS/android_device_motorola_milanf/README.md

-Device tree for the Motorola moto g82
+Device tree for the Motorola Moto G Stylus 5G (2022)

-Information about the device, build and install instructions can be found [here](http://wiki.lineageos.org/devices/rhodep/)
+Information about the device, build and install instructions can be found [here](http://wiki.lineageos.org/devices/milanf/)